gradle/gradle/design-docs/software-model.md

 - SonarRunnerExtension.sonarProperties
 - Move native plugin suite to new mechanism
 - Move publishing plugin suite to new mechanism
-- How to write a rule based plugin is not documented (need to tidy up docs on `PluginAware` and `ObjectConfigurationAction`)
-- Allow helper (i.e. non rule) methods to be parameterized for types in rule source plugins (currently we do not allow any parameterized methods)

 ## Tasks

 - Remove `TaskContainer` view from model space
 - Prevent illegal mutation of `Task` in model space
+- Task command line arguments are applied _after_ all configuration rules

 ## Misc

-- Methods of rule source classes must be private, or be declared as rules, but cannot be both.
-    - Remove constraints on private methods (eg allow parameterized private methods).
-- Task command line arguments are applied _after_ all configuration rules
 - Select internal services are made available to configuration rules (i.e. remove `ServiceRegistry` from model space)
 - Make `buildDir` available in model space
 - Remove `ExtensionContainer` from model space